pubnub/objective-c/iOS/README.md

 There are three iOS PubNub 3.4 client demo apps available!

+The demo app located in the 3.4 folder is an iPad only demo app!

 ### SimpleSubscribe HOWTO

 The [SimpleSubscribe](HOWTO/SimpleSubscribe/3.4) app references how to create a simple subscribe-only, non-ui application using PubNub and iOS.